Lone ranger Prannoy eyes glory at maiden World Tour Finals | Sports-Games

 While Prannoy has got a decent draw and will fancy his chances of making it to the semifinals from the group stage, it will not be an easy task as he doesn't hold a good record against his group opponents.

-Against the 21-year-old new sensation Kodai Naraoka, Prannoy had suffered a loss in their only meeting in Singapore Open in July.
+Against the 21-year-old new sensation Kodai Naraoka, Prannoy had suffered a defeat in their only meeting in Singapore Open in July.

 The Indian had lost to China's Lu Guang Zu too in his only meeting at French Open.